james-cranley/Python30/README.md

  - Open your terminal application (e.g. Windows: Command Prompt, or macOS:Terminal).
  - Create your first conda environment by typing in the code below and hitting return.
+ - If you got to this stage then you can code along on the day 🙌
  ```bash
  conda create --name test_env python=3.10 -y # the -y flag answers 'yes' to questions during environment creation
  ```